-Nik is a Writer and Spiritual Mentor who is on an eternal quest for knowledge and aspires to guide others in their own self-discovery, healing, spiritual, and life journeys.
+Nik is a Writer, Spiritual Mentor, and Grief Support Specialist who is on an eternal quest for knowledge and aspires to guide others in their own self-discovery, healing, spiritual, and life journeys.

 On a beautiful, sunny Minnesota morning you will find her hiking naturally wild places with her children, writing with her dogs and cats at her feet, reading wonderful books, cooking, studying, spending time with her husband-James (Nik married in 2019) and connecting with people who are looking for guidance and companionship on their healing and spiritual journeys.

-In her 20's Nik traveled the world including Singapore, Tokyo, Osaka, Amsterdam, London, Canada, and all of the USA: as a flight attendant for Northwest (now Delta) airline.
+In her 20's she traveled the world including Singapore, Tokyo, Osaka, Amsterdam, London, Canada, and all of the USA: as a flight attendant for Northwest (now Delta) airline.
 This career taught her many lessons and insights into different people and cultures.
 When her intuition told her that this career wasn't in alignment with her purpose anymore, she said goodbye to the airline and created her own wedding florist & design business, Something Blue Design, out of her own home studio in 2006.
 Nik has designed and created fresh florals for over 200 weddings and has been a personal assistant to many brides; organizing, decorating, and executing their special days.
 In 2013 her business, Something Blue Design, was featured in Minnesota Bride magazine.
 For years she has placed a piece of her heart into hundreds of brides hands.
-Nik closed her business in 2018.
-She is following new artistic avenues via her writing to fuel and feed her creative heart.
+She closed her business in 2018.
+Nik is following new artistic avenues via her writing to fuel and feed her creative heart.